Should Misogynist Men make these decisions?

 Next.
 31% Of pregnancies with confirmed implantation end in miscarriage.
 Are you starting to get the idea that life is precious?

 Get a medical degree before you start arguing about what you think you can “*recommend” in another woman’s body.
+Then you need to have her consent before collecting medical information and making a diagnosis.

 Discussing the medical procedures involved in a failed pregnancy requiring intervention is beyond your ability *unless you are the patient or the doctor in the case.